The content described here in absolutely no way previews, hints, nor in any way

 Actionable Ideas from Our Lore Framework

 1. On the Sunday night of every two weeks, get champion usage data from the last two weeks, ranked from most used to least used.
-Iterate toward multiple factors and observe what happens, but we can simply start off with the following.
+Iterate toward multiple factors and observe what happens, but we can simply start off with the following.- champion name

 - percentage/number for selection of that champion